 It was not possible to ignore the need for some students to have devices so that they could be connected remotely to their classrooms:

-Her research states that one million in the UK do not have sufficient access to a device or connectivity at home.
-In the most disadvantaged schools, only 2% of teachers believe their pupils have sufficient access to e-learning.
+Microsoft research shows that one million children in the UK do not have adequate access to a device or connectivity in their home.
+In the most disadvantaged schools, only 2% of teachers believe that their students have adequate access to e-learning.

 However, as Microsoft research points out, not all schools are the same, just as students are not the same in the most disadvantaged areas.